Editorial Guide

 Food context and absorption

-At the same time, diet examples are not a diagnosis.
-Fatigue, dizziness, shortness of breath, hair shedding, restless legs, or other symptoms should not be self-labeled as iron deficiency.
+Supplements should not be used to ignore a diet pattern that is not working.
+They should fill an identified gap or support a plan.
+And diet examples are not a diagnosis: fatigue, dizziness, shortness of breath, hair shedding, restless legs, or other symptoms should not be self-labeled as iron deficiency.
 Those symptoms can have multiple causes and deserve appropriate care.

 Multivitamin with iron vs. no iron